- Code for Crown Prosecutors - Considerations

 The defendant has to intend that the person threatened would fear that the threat would be carried out.

 Such threats will usually occur in a public place and a charge under Section 4 Public Order Act 1986 may be more suitable.
 Section 8 Public Order Act 1986 provides that violence, except in the context of an offence of affray, includes violent conduct towards property.
-Refer to Public Order Offences Incorporating the Charging Standard elsewhere in the Legal Guidance.
+Refer to Public Order Offences Incorporating the Charging Standard Legal Guidance.

 Sentencing Council Guidelines